 Anastasia State Park Camping: Gateway to Saint Augustine, Florida

-When you think of great places to camp in Florida, we'd encourage you to throw into the mix Anastasia State Park.
+When you think of great places in Florida, we'd encourage you to throw camping into the mix at Anastasia State Park.
 Proximity to Saint Augustine's waterfront, history, and charm might be the first draw, but it’s not the only attraction that makes this Northeast Florida destination a keeper.

 When you tire of the monotony, bumper-to-bumper traffic, and general insanity of I-95, then do yourself a favor and take a little detour over to Highway A1A for at least a portion of your Florida tour.
 Stretching along the coast from Key West in the south conveniently up to Fernandina Beach (and Anastasia State Park) near the Florida-Georgia line, Highway A1A must be included in the short list of the most scenic coastal byways in the country.
 A good portion of the drive runs along the Atlantic coast --- charming beach towns, seaside luxury homes, seafood joints, and secluded beaches --- the scenery never gets old.
 Easy pull-offs give you near instant access to the white sands of the Atlantic shore.
 Taking the A1A will certainly add a little time to your trip (we took it from our camp in Blue Spring State Park), but it will more than make up for it in your sanity.